slatedocs/slate/source/index.md

 ## Getting API Access

-Our API is made available to Spike clients and developers who wish to work with streams of trending content in any niche.
-Right now, it's powering widgets on major news sites, internal dashboard, and mobile apps in Europe and North America.
+Our API is made available to NewsWhip clients and developers who wish to work with streams of trending content in any niche.
+Right now, it's powering widgets on major news sites, internal dashboards, and mobile apps in Europe and North America.

 For details on getting access, email: [api@newswhip.com](mailto:api@newswhip.com).